TL;DR

 Instead of taking the massive gamble of not reporting damage, focus on these proven, legitimate strategies to reduce your car, van, or fleet insurance premiums.

 The dent in your door may seem insignificant, but the secret you keep is not.
 It represents a fundamental breach of trust with your insurer—a breach that can shatter your financial security when you least expect it.
-The message from the data, the law, and the hard lessons learned by other drivers is clear: honesty is not just the best policy; it is the only policy.
+The message from the data, the law, and the hard lessons learned by other drivers is clear: honesty is not just a strong fit for your needs; it is the only policy.

 Protect yourself from the hidden trap of unreported damage.
 Ensure your motor policy is robust, your declarations are accurate, and your price is competitive.